 Prerequisite(s): permission of the instructor.
+Lectures and seminars three hours a week.

 MUSI 3205 [0.5 credit] Specialized Studies

 Courses designed for Music Honours students who have acquired an extensive background through courses in theory, musicology, or composition.
 Course offerings change from year to year.